 Food inflation surges to 12.4% amid predictions of ‘increasingly bleak’ winter

-Fresh food prices are now 14.3% higher than last November, driven by the cost of meat, eggs and dairy.
+Households are now facing shop prices that are 7.4 per cent higher than last November

-Food inflation has surged to 12.4% to hit a new record amid predictions of dampened Christmas cheer and an “increasingly bleak” winter.
+Food inflation has hit a new record of 12.4 per cent amid predictions of an “increasingly bleak” winter and as many people worry about being able to afford Christmas dinner.

+Households are now facing shop prices that are 7.4 per cent higher than last November, and up from 6.6 per cent in October.

+Just last month, food inflation soared to 11.6 per cent as basics such as tea bags, milk and sugar saw significant price increases.

-But food inflation accelerated considerably further to 12.4% from October’s 11.6% – also the highest rate on record as rocketing energy, animal feed and transport costs forced up prices.
+But food inflation has now accelerated to 12.4 per cent, making it the highest rate on record as soaring energy, animal feed, and transport costs led to increased prices.

-The BRC-Nielsen IQ Shop Price Index shows fresh food inflation rose even higher to 14.3%, up from 13.3% last month, driven particularly by the cost of meat, eggs and dairy.
+Fresh food inflation has also risen higher to 14.3 per cent, which is up 13.3 per cent from last month, mostly due to the cost of meat, eggs, and dairy, according to the BRC-Nielsen IQ Shop Price Index.

-Coffee prices “shot up” as high input costs filtered through to price tags, while Christmas gifting is also set to become more expensive than in previous years with sports and recreation equipment seeing particularly high increases, the BRC said.
+The cost of coffee also “shot up”, while Christmas gifts are set to become more expensive than in previous years, with sports and recreation equipment seeing particularly high increases, the BRC said.

 BRC chief executive Helen Dickinson said: “Winter looks increasingly bleak as pressures on prices continue unabated.